All entries must be submitted online via www.digitalmedia.ie. Written/posted entries will not be accepted.

 Through the Services, Ashville Media Group provides a simple and quick means for registered users who are event Organisers, planners and charitable organisations (“Organisers”) to create event registration, speaker profile, Organiser profile, fundraising and other webpages related to their events, to promote those pages and events to visitors or browsers of the Services and to sell tickets and registrations (or issue free registrations), solicit donations and sell merchandise related to those events to users who wish to make purchases, registrations or donations from or to such events (including to free events) (“Attendees”).
 We refer to Organisers, Attendees and other visitors and browsers of the Services collectively as “Users” or “you.”

-Information you provide to us: For all Users we collect Personal Data when you voluntarily provide such information to the Services, such as when you register for access to the Services, contact us with inquiries, respond to one of our surveys or browse or use certain parts of the Services.
+The information you provide to us: For all Users, we collect Personal Data when you voluntarily provide such information to the Services, such as when you register for access to the Services, contact us with inquiries, respond to one of our surveys or browse or use certain parts of the Services.
 The Personal Data we may collect includes without limitation your name, address, email address and other information that enables Users to be personally identified.

 Information we automatically collect: We also automatically collect certain technical data that is sent to us from the computer, mobile device and/or browser through which you access the Services (“Automatic Data”).
 Automatic Data, includes without limitation, a unique identifier associated with your access device and/or browser (including, for example, your Internet Protocol (IP) address) characteristics about your access device and/or browser, statistics on your activities on the Services, information about how you came to the Services and data collected through Cookies, Pixel Tags, Local Shared Objects, Web Storage and other similar technologies.